crpietschmann/portfolio/_imports/_posts/2014-06-07-basic-comparison-of-c-and-apple-swift-programming-language-syntax.markdown

 // Swift
 dict.removeValueForKey("DUB")</pre>
 <h3>For Loops</h3>

-<p>The above examples for Arrays and Dictionaries already showed examples of using a For-In loop to iterate through the items in those collections.
-Here are some additional methods of iterating using a For Loop.</p>
+The above examples for Arrays and Dictionaries already showed examples of using a For-In loop to iterate through the items in those collections.
+Here are some additional methods of iterating using a For Loop.
 <pre class="brush: c-sharp; first-line: 1; tab-size: 4; toolbar: false; ">// Iterate from 1 through 5
 // C#
 // using increment